Student Legal Services is an independent, non-profit law office. Student Legal Services is not an Ohio State University department.

 - The Ohio State University, Office of Internal Affairs is alerting students whose record has been terminated in SEVIS.

-Possibly.
+Possibly, but reports have been rare.
 Once a person’s visa is revoked, Immigration and Customs Enforcement (ICE) can choose whether to start the legal process of deporting them, called “removal proceedings.”
 If ICE starts removal proceedings against a person, they can also choose whether to arrest and detain the person during the course of the proceedings, which can last months or years.

 - If detained, you may be removed from Ohio and placed in a facility outside of Ohio.
 While you may request release in exchange for paying a bond, that process can take several weeks or more.
 Release is not guaranteed.